At a Glance

 Young

-Both parents feed nestlings, carrying fish in bill; may feed fish directly to young at first, later drop them on floor of nest.
-Young leave nest usually 38-44 days after hatching; usually leave at night, flying directly out to sea.
+Both parents feed nestlings, carrying fish in bill; may feed fish directly to young at first, later dropping them on floor of nest.
+The young Atalntic Puffin leaves the nest usually 38-44 days after hatching; usually leaving at night and flying directly out to sea.

 Feeding Behavior

-Forages while swimming underwater.
-Does most foraging within 50' of surface, but can dive to about 200'.
+The Atlantic Puffin forages while swimming underwater.
+It does most foraging within 50 ft of the surface, but can dive to about 200 ft.

 Diet

 Fish, crustaceans.
-Food brought to young in nest is mostly small fish, especially sand lance, herring, capelin, cod, many others.
-Diet of adults (especially in winter) poorly known; in addition to fish, may include many crustaceans (such as euphausiid shrimp, mysids, copepods) as well as mollusks and marine worms.
+Food is brought to young in nest, mostly small fish, especially sand lance, herring, capelin, cod, many others.
+The diet of Atlantic Puffin adults (especially in winter) is poorly known; in addition to fish, it may include many crustaceans (such as euphausiid shrimp, mysids, copepods) as well as mollusks and marine worms.

 Nesting

-Usually first breeds at about 5 years.
-Breeds in colonies.
-Birds often have same mates each year.
-In courtship, male repeatedly flicks head up and back so that bill points up; may continue for minutes.
-Members of pair swing bills sideways, clashing them together repeatedly.
-Nest site is in burrow 3-7' long, or in natural crevice or under rocks.
+The Atlantic Puffin usually first breeds at about 5 years.
+Breeds in colonies and birds often have same mates each year.
+In courtship, the male repeatedly flicks head up and back so that bill points up; may continue for minutes.
+Members of a pair swing bills sideways, clashing them together repeatedly.
+The Atlantic Puffin nest site is in burrow 3-7 ft long, or in natural crevice or under rocks.
 Sometimes one entrance leads to side branches and multiple nests.
 Both sexes help excavate.
 Nest in chamber in burrow usually has sparse lining of grass, feathers.

 Conservation